cioccarellia/ksprefs/README.md

 ```

 ### Configuration
-KsPrefs takes one or another action depending on the content of its configuration.<br>
+KsPrefs acts depending on the content of its configuration.<br>
-To configure KsPrefs, you just pass in a lambda which modifies the configuration defaults.
+To configure KsPrefs, you have to pass in a lambda which modifies the configuration defaults.

 ```kotlin
 val prefs = KsPrefs(applicationContext) {